Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

 $$ N(x\succ_{i}y)=N(y\succ_{i}x)\Rightarrow\quad x\sim y $$

-May’s Theorem: The necessary and sufficient conditions for a social welfare functional to be majority voting are the following three properties:
+May’s Theorem: The necessary and sufficient conditions for a social welfare functional to be majority voting are these three properties:

-• Anonymity of majority voting means that the sequence identifiers $i$ within the same preference can be interchanged;
+- Anonymity of majority voting means sequence identifiers $i$ within the same preference can be interchanged;

-Therefore, we need to set axiomatic conditions for social welfare functionals:
+Therefore, we need to establish axiomatic conditions for social welfare functionals:

-• Unrestricted Domain: Each individual preference can be reflected in social preferences (social preferences must at least satisfy transitivity and completeness).
+- Unrestricted domain: Every individual preference yields social preferences (social preferences must at least satisfy transitivity and completeness)

-• Non-dictatorship: Supplement: The anonymity principle is a stronger constraint than non-dictatorship.
+- Non-dictatorship: Supplement: anonymity imposes stronger constraints than non-dictatorship.

-• Independence: $\forall x, y\in X$ when $x\succ y$ holds, any $i\in I$’s preference on the complement of $\{x, y\}$ does not affect the social preference result $x\succ y$.
-Independence is actually to make the model more concise, limiting the information voters consider to the current choice, a weaker constraint than neutrality.
+- Independence: $\forall x, y\in X$ when $x\succ y$ holds, any $i\in I$’s preferences outside $\{x, y\}$ do not affect the social preference outcome $x\succ y$.
+Independence actually simplifies the model, limiting voters’ considered information to current choices; this constraint is weaker than neutrality.

-The core is ranking, where each person ranks each option from 1 to n, $c_i(x)$, with better options ranked higher.
+The core is ranking: each person ranks every option from 1 to n $c_i(x)$, with better options ranked higher,

 $$ c(x)<c(y)\quad\Leftrightarrow\quad x\succ y $$

-To discuss independence, we introduce a third option $z$.
+To discuss independence, we introduce a third choice $z$

 $$x\succ_1z\succ_1y,\quad y\succ_2x\succ_2z$$ Pairwise ranking comparison for counting: